Jesús González (footballer, born 1994)

-Jesús González Díaz (born 7 January 1994), sometimes known as just Jesús, is a Spanish professional footballer who currently plays as a centre back for Hong Kong Premier League club Sham Shui Po.
+Jesús González Díaz (born 7 January 1994), sometimes known as just Jesús, is a Spanish professional footballer who plays as a centre back and is currently a free agent.

 Club career

 Born in Seville, Andalusia, Gonzalez joined Sevilla FC's youth setup in 2004 at the age of ten.
 He made his senior debut with the club's C-team on 3 February 2013, starting in a 0–2 Tercera División away loss against Atlético de Ceuta.

 In August 2015 Gonzalez moved to Segunda División B club Mérida AD, becoming a regular starter for the side.
 On 27 August of the following year he signed for another reserve team, Getafe CF B in the fourth tier.

 Gonzalez made his first team debut on 25 February 2017, starting in a 1–0 home win against Rayo Vallecano in the Segunda División.
 On 24 July he moved to another reserve team, Deportivo Aragón in the third level.

 On 11 January 2023, Gonzalez joined Sham Shui Po.